IntelPython/numba-dpex/docs/user_guides/kernel_programming_guide/writing_kernels.rst

 Introduction
 -------------

-``numba-dppy`` offers a way of programming SYCL supporting devices using Python.
+``numba-dpex`` offers a way of programming SYCL supporting devices using Python.
 Similar to SYCL's C++ programming model for heterogeneous computing, the extension offers Python abstractions for expressing data-parallelism using a hierarchical syntax.
 Note that not all SYCL concepts are currently supported